sw1a403/Simulation-program/README.md

 After compiling the program and running it you will be prompted to type in the follow user inputs:

-* Max speed of the motor vehicles and bus in km/h will be converted to m/s.
+* Max speed of the motor vehicles and bus in km/h minimum of 10 km/h and maximum of 60 km/h.
+* Are there traffic lights on the road?
-* Do you want to use traffic light during the simulation?
+  * If yes do you want different traffic light models:
-  * If yes what traffic light interval do you want between 1 and 60 seconds.
+    * If yes what traffic light model for each intersection choose between 2, 6 or 8.
+    * If no what traffic light model for all intersections choose between 2, 6 or 8.
+  * If yes do you want different traffic light timing intervals:
+     * If yes what timing intervals for each intersection minimum 10 seconds and maximum of 100 seconds.
+     * If no what timing interval for all intersections minimum 10 seconds and maximum of 100 seconds.
-* Do you want other motor vehicles in front of the bus being simulated?
+* Are there other motor vehicles on the road?
-  * If yes how many motor vehicles with a minimum of 2 and a maximum of 100.
+* Amount of other motor vehicles on the road if there is any minimum of 2 and maximum of 100.
-* Do you want more than one lane?
+* Is there more than one lane on the route?
-  * If yes do you want two or three lanes for the simulation.
-(Note this distribute the user inputted more motor vehicles to more than one lane.)
+  *  If yes what amount of lanes on the road choose between two and three lanes.